OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 Further notes about this pending change are mentioned in the [2024.1 deprecation blog post](https://octopus.com/blog/2024-deprecated-features#windows-server-2008)

+## Deprecations for 2024.3

+### Azure Resource Manager Powershell Module
+The AzureRM Powershell modules were Microsoft’s way of integrating Powershell with Azure resources however this has since been deprecated by Microsoft in favor of the Azure CLI or the Az Powershell modules.

+These modules were [deprecated by Microsoft](https://learn.microsoft.com/en-us/powershell/azure/azurerm-retirement-overview) (as of 29-February-2024

+AzureRm will remain available until July 2024 (albeit with an in-app warning), but will be required to move  to either `az cli` or the `az module for powershell` for authentication thereafter.

 ## Deprecations for 2024.1

 ### Helm V2